- Ryan Brooks

 In a previous article, we discussed some basics of nonprofit data collection from a what and how much perspective.
 What are you doing or achieving?
 How much?
 As an organization, it’s your job to decide the outputs and outcomes for which you will collect data.
 That’s the best data you have to reflect on your performance, to tell your story, to write grant proposals, and etc. However, the outputs and outcomes you track should be limited to the things that matter.

-First, and most importantly, because humans are not good at multitasking.
-It’s hard to be fully present with your participants while you are also completing forms and clicking buttons in your tracking system.
+First, humans are not good at multitasking.
+It’s hard to be fully present with your participants while you're also completing forms and clicking buttons in data management software.

 Ideally, you wouldn’t treat it like a doctor entering data in a billing system (“skin examination”, “stitches”, “bandages”, “pain medication administered”).
-While this approach might be used by some doctors, ideally your team can avoid it as much as possible.
+While this approach might be used by some doctors, ideally your team can avoid it as much as possible - at least while you are face-to-face with someone in your program.

 Second, data is only useful if you use it.
 (Ain’t that some circular reasoning!)
 It’s okay to collect a modest amount of data that might be useful someday (e.g. a housing program that does a financial literacy assessment), but resist the urge to collect too much.

-I managed data for 10+ years at nonprofits.
+I managed data at nonprofits for about 10 years.
 As a service provider, I collected plenty of data that went unused.
 It never helped us improve our programs or tell our story.
-While working at a foundation, I tried to limit our data requirements on what really mattered, but I made mistakes.
+While working at a foundation, I tried to limit our data requirements on what really mattered, but I made mistakes there as well.
 From both perspectives - as a service provider and a funder- everyone is worse off by collecting unused (possibly useless) data.

 So, how do we get the balance right?

-Figure out your absolutely necessary data - the key outputs and outcomes you will track.
+Figure out the data that's absolutely essential for your programs - the key outputs and outcomes you will track.
 If you use case plans or coaching plans, you probably need those stored somewhere too.

-Beyond this necessary core data, consider using small data experiments to identify additional data that might be useful.
+Beyond this necessary core of data, consider using small data experiments to identify additional data that might be useful.
+Consider collecting that new data with a small random sample of participants.

 If you think that adverse childhood experiences might impact your participants’ likelihood of success, then collect the data and find out.
 If it matters (i.e. knowing that information helps you improve your program), keep doing it.
 If it doesn’t, then pitch it.